 - Nursery products and floral products

-The field crop production must be primarily for commercial uses and the average crop yield per acre on each crop grown on the real estate during the immediate three years previous, must be equal to at least one-third
+The field crop production must be primarily for commercial uses and the crop yield per acre during the previous year is required.

-and 100 other fowl.
-Horses can qualify the land only if they are being used for a breeding or boarding business, riding academies, sale of manure, and training.
-Horses maintained exclusively for recreational purposes do not qualify the land.
+*Horses can qualify the land only if they are being used for a breeding or boarding business, riding academies, sale of manure and training.
+Horses maintained exclusively for recreational purposes DO NOT qualify the land.

-To qualify for agricultural or horticultural use, all owners must certify that the real estate is used in a planned program of soil management and soil conservation practices intended to reduce or prevent soil erosion,
+To qualify for agricultural or horticultural use, all owners must certify that the real estate is used in a bona fide farming operation.